 Prior to this, Hannah held senior strategy roles at NHS England and NHS Improvement, policy roles within local government and worked in academia, completing a PhD in Social Policy.

 Having worked for several years as Director of Governance for Oxfordshire CCG Catherine has over 25 years experience, with a career spanning Board and Executive team roles, to more in-depth Commissioning work.

 Catherine has experience of Operational Management in a combined acute, community and mental health service providers, and has focused on working with clinicians to deliver change in service pathways to improve services and outcomes for patients.

-Matthew Tait is responsible for oversight of system performance and assurance mechanism, co-ordination of the planning process and he is the ICB functional lead for urgent and elective care.
-His role also oversees operational delivery of the place partnerships, in conjunction with the place executive directors, and transformation through the director of transformation.
+Matthew Tait is responsible for oversight of system performance and assurance, coordinating the planning process and he is the ICB functional lead for urgent and elective care.
+His role also oversees the operational delivery of the place partnerships, in conjunction with the place executive directors, and transformation through the director of transformation.
 The role also acts as the formal Accountable Emergency Officer for the ICB.

 Before joining the ICB Matthew held an Accountable Officers role for Surrey Heartlands and Bedfordshire CCGs.
 An accountant by background, he was previously Thames Valley Area Director for NHSE and Chief Executive of Oxfordshire and Buckinghamshire Primary Care Trust Cluster.